Sourav-121/Classroom-Management-System/README.md

-# Classroom-Management-System
+# HSTU Classroom Management System
 ---

-# HSTU Class Management System

 **Description:**
 A solution for CRs to arrange a room for scheduled classes at HSTU (D.M.A.
 Wazed Building).